o-jasper/o-jasper-luakit-stuff/readme.md

 * The search for the input forms is might not be sure to succeed.
 It does have the option of you-pre-filling in the name, and selecting the password form manually.

+  Misreading it could mean accidentally sending the password the wrong place.
+  It only searches forms on the same domain, but.. maybe some ad or some shit can insert shit into the page?
+(I dunno) If it doesnt get a password, it will just fill in a login.

   Github doesnt seem to have the login form on every page.

-* If it fails, get at least the name filled in.

 * Doesnt look like `pass ls ..` stdout is meant for use?
-A safe approach to stdout there would be usefull.
+Probably fine, but could be safer.

 * Suppose a chrome page wouldnt hurt.
-(But probably not terribly useful either?)
+(But probably not terribly useful either)

 * Are these passwords floating in memory now a bit?
-Reducable?
+Improvable?

+* Not very tested.
+Make issues if you encounter a bug.

 ### Other
 Heavily inspired on Matthias Beyers